sutta » mn » Majjhima Nikāya 114

 evarūpaṁ, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti.

-That way of acquiring views causes unskillful qualities to grow while skillful qualities decline.
+That acquisition of views causes unskillful qualities to grow while skillful qualities decline.

 Kathaṁrūpaṁ, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti?

-And what way of acquiring views causes unskillful qualities to decline while skillful qualities grow?
+And what acquisition of views causes unskillful qualities to decline while skillful qualities grow?

 Idha, bhante, ekacco evaṁdiṭṭhiko hoti: